Sydney University Australian National Football Club: 21st century

 In 2012, SUANFC elevated its standing through its participation in the North East Australian Football League (NEAFL).
 This expanded the club’s horizons, pitting them against top-tier teams across the eastern seaboard.
 Roger Moten, appointed as the inaugural NEAFL Senior Coach in 2012, played a vital role in refining the club’s football program.
 Subsequent years were marked by steady progress under Tom Morrison, making the finals for five consecutive years.

 The club chose not to participate in the VFL following the dissolution of the NEAFL due to the COVID-19 pandemic in early 2020.
 Instead, it returned to the AFL Sydney Premier Division and secured another first grade premiership in 2020, with Jake Bartholomaeus earning the Phelan Medal and Tim Barton winning the Rod Podbury medal for best on ground in the grand final win.
 Another watershed moment that season was the merging of the men’s and women’s clubs under a unified constitution.

 In the post-pandemic era, SUANFC has entered a period of remarkable growth and success.
 Both the men’s and women’s Premier Division teams have become regular finalists, underlining the club’s strength at the highest level.
 The U19s Division One side claimed back-to-back premierships in 2022 and 2023, before returning to the grand final in both 2024 and 2025.
 In 2023, Maryanne Harley capped off a standout year by winning the prestigious Mostyn Medal, and in 2025 she co-captained the women’s Premier Division team alongside Jon Dyster to an AFL Sydney grand final appearance.

-As of 2025, SUANFC has grown to 12 teams, eight men’s and four women’s, with a playing group of 358, making it one of the largest and most successful community football clubs in Sydney.
+As of 2026, SUANFC has grown to 12 teams, seven men’s and five women’s, with a playing group of over 350, making it one of the largest and most successful community football clubs in Sydney.
+In 2027 the club will compete alongside eight other AFL Syndey Premier Division teams in the Sydney Football League.